fossxo/fossxo-gdd/source/technical-design/states.rst

 games environments.
 The responsibilities are:

 *   Show the :ref:`ref-ui-credits` menu widgets.
-*   Open the game's licence compliance information contained in the user manual in an external browser.
+*   Open the game's licence compliance information contained in the player manual in an external browser.
 *   Demonstrate different in progress games.
 *   Go back to the main menu state.